UST Paskuhan: Present day (2009-present)

 In 2009, the Paskuhan was entitled as, 4 horas, 4 dias, 4 hundred days, 400 years to coincide with the university's countdown programs of the Quadricentennial Year.
 The celebration began at 8:00 p.m. of December 18, until 12:00am of December 19, which was 4 days before December 22, exactly 400 days before January 28, 2011.

 The Paskuhan Mass in 2012 was celebrated by the Very Rev. Bruno Cadoré, O.P., the Master of the Order of Preachers and chancellor of the university.
 Rev. Fr.
 Herminio Dagohoy, O.P., the university rector, served as the homilist.

 In 2013, the celebration served for a cause as mass offerings were donated to the victims of Super Typhoon Yolanda (International name: Haiyan).

 In 2014, the Paskuhan festivities were moved from December 8 to December 11 because of Typhoon Ruby (International name: Hagupit).
 The forthcoming visit of Pope Francis to the university in January 2015 became the main theme of the celebration.

 The programs in the 2015 edition were likewise modified because of the Typhoon Nona (International name: Melor).
 The Mass was moved to the Quadricentennial Pavilion and the concert was held at the UST Practice Gym.

 The festivities returned in-person in 2022 after 2 years of holding it virtually.
 The month-long celebration began on December 2, 2022, with the staging of the Christmas Concert at Plaza Mayor, opening of the campus lights, and Agape.

+The Paskuhan was also one of the events used by UST in theming the opening ceremony of UAAP Season 88 in 2025.